-6.1.2 Distress traffic
+A4-6.1.2 Distress traffic

-The distress traffic should, as a general rule, be initiated on the appropriate distress traffic channel (radiotelephony or NBDP) in the same band in which the DSC distress alert was received.
+The distress traffic should, as a general rule, be initiated on the appropriate distress traffic channel (radiotelephony) in the same band in which the DSC distress alert was received.

-For distress traffic by NBDP the following rules apply:

-– all messages shall be preceded by at least one carriage return, line feed, one letter shift and the distress signal MAYDAY;

-– FEC broadcast mode should be used.

-6.1.3 Transmission of digital selective calling distress alert relay on HF
+A4-6.1.3 Transmission of digital selective calling distress alert relay on HF

 HF propagation characteristics should be taken into account when choosing HF band(s) for transmission of DSC distress alert relay.